Poisson process factorization for mutational signature analysis with genomic covariates: Code availability

 Code to run the method and reproduce the results in the article is publicly available at \url{https://github.com/alessandrozito/SigPoisProcess}.

 {S\arabic{algocf}} {SIsection.\arabic{section}} {SItable.\arabic{table}} {SIfigure.\arabic{figure}} {S\arabic{page}} {S\arabic{section}} {S\arabic{equation}} {S\arabic{table}} {S\arabic{figure}}

-\cref{sec:proofs} contains proofs for the statements in the main manuscripts. \cref{sec:derivations} presents a detailed derivation for the estimation algorithms. \cref{sec:additonal_sims} reports additional simulation results. \cref{sec:add_breast} presents additional plots and tables for the breast adenocarcinoma application.
+\cref{subsec:genomic_covariates} provides details on the genomic covariates. \cref{subsec:previous_work} discusses recent work on the relationships between mutational signatures and epigenetic covariates. \cref{sec:proofs_derivs} provides proofs of the theoretical statements and contains a detailed derivation of the estimation and inference algorithms. \cref{sec:additonal_sims} reports additional simulation results. \cref{sec:add_breast} presents additional details and results for the breast adenocarcinoma application.